-Tiktaalik roseae is an extinct sarcopterygian ‘fishapod’ which evolved during the late Devonian period (~375 mya) It is regarded as an important example of evolutionary transitionalism - displaying both fish and tetrapod characteristics.
+Tiktaalik roseae is one of the most famous and controversial fossil finds in the history of paleontology.
+An extinct sarcopterygian ‘fishapod’ which evolved during the late Devonian period (~375 Mya) Tiktaalik is regarded as an important example of evolutionary transitionalism - displaying both fish and tetrapod characteristics.

 The morphology of interest includes a dorso-ventrally flattened head with raised dorso-anterior eyes - meaning that Tiktaalik would have been able to move just below the water surface, in much the same way as modern crocodiles.
 A muscular pectoral girdle and freely moving neck suggest that Tiktaalik would have been able to prop itself up on forelimbs and to turn its head - enabling it to scan surface margins.
 Tiktaalik also had a well-developed pelvic girdle indicating that this trait may have evolved prior to vertebrates moving on to land.
 (Shubin, 2013).